wj-mitchell/CoRVid.js/README.md

 Current version: 0.0.1.
 <!-- [See version history](https://github.com/jspsych/jsPsych/blob/main/packages/plugin-video-rating-continuous/CHANGELOG.md). -->

 This plugin plays a video and collects continuous ratings from the subject on a specific metric.
 Rating changes can be made using keys which can be changed and which will update the values of a scale visualized below the stimulus.
 The current value of the scale appears below it and is dynamically updated as ratings changed.
 The labels, steps, units, and minimum and maximum values of the scale can be manually specified.
 The trial can start and stop at specified times or for the duration of the stimulus.
-The default sample rate of the scale is 24hz, or 24 times per second, but this can be manually specified as well.
+The default sample rate of the scale is 24hz, or 24 times per second, to match the frame rate at which digital video is commonly streamed, but this can be manually specified as well.

 Video files can be automatically preloaded by jsPsych using the [`preload` plugin](preload.md).
 However, if you are using timeline variables or another dynamic method to specify the video stimulus, you will need to [manually preload](../overview/media-preloading.md#manual-preloading) the videos.
 Also note that video preloading is disabled when the experiment is running as a file (i.e. opened directly in the browser, rather than through a server), in order to prevent CORS errors - see the section on [Running Experiments](../overview/running-experiments.md) for more information.